UltiHash/core/doc/environment-variables.md

 - `UH_POD_IP` - when set it must contain a valid IPv4 or IPv6 address.
 The address
     is used to advertise the service in etcd.
 - `UH_LOG_LEVEL` - when set it overrides the default log level (INFO) and must be one of the following severity levels: DEBUG, INFO, WARN, ERROR, or FATAL.
+- `UH_OTEL_ENDPOINT` - when set, telemetry data will be pushed to the specified endpoint using OTLP via gRPC